-9.2.8.2 Log Converter
+9.2.8.4 Log Converter

-This tool allows the user to convert Boreas log files into various standard formats that are readable by many programs.
-The offset is used to project the exported position to a point other than the centre of the Boreas unit.
-For most users these values should be left at zero.
+This tool allows the user to convert Boreas log files into various standard formats that are interchange and readable by many programs.
+The Position Offset settings are used to project the exported position of origin to a point other than the actual centre of the Boreas unit.
+For most users, these values should be left at zero.